 For the Warner Media team, giving back to the community is what it’s all about.

-“It's important for us as a company to prioritize volunteerism, because it gives us a sense of impact on our community,” says Priscilla.
-“Our employees really resonate with that whenever we have a program.”
+“It\'s important for us as a company to prioritize volunteerism because it gives us a sense of impact on our community,” says Priscilla.
+“Our employees resonate with that whenever we have a program.”

 “It’s not just about working for the company, but using their resources and connecting with the people in their communities to make a difference,” says Abby.
 Letting them choose means employees can “build a connection in the cities where they live, work, and play.”

-“The last two years have been really tough on employees in terms of connection with people and places out in the community,” Abby adds.
-Using Charity Miles gave them a chance to “get out of their house and be active, and then to in turn donate to a cause that's really close to home and personal for them.”
+“The last two years have been tough on employees in terms of connecting with people and place out in the community,” Abby adds.
+Using Charity Miles gave them a chance to “get out of their house and be active, and then to, in turn, donate to a cause that\'s close to home and personal for them.”

 “Volunteer Day is such a big thing that people look forward to every year, just because we come together,” says Priscilla.
 “It gives our employees that spirit that comes with volunteerism.”